-Spring Hill College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, and masters degrees.
+Spring Hill College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane; Decatur, Georgia 30033-4097; telephone number 404-679-4501) to award associate, baccalaureate, and masters degrees.

 Spring Hill students are accepted for graduate and professional study by leading colleges and universities in all parts of the country.
 Spring Hill's teacher education programs are approved by the Alabama State Board of Education.